SparkAWS/aws-scripts/README.md

 To ssh to the instance use "awsserver ssh" - this assumes that you have already set up your keys.

-Dependencies
+Prerequisites
 ====
 Assuming you already set up your AWS account, you will also need the following:
+- AWS command-line client
 - jq

-- AWS command-line client
+You also need to make sure you have dedicated:
-- Autoscaling group setup
+- One Autoscaling group setup
-- Elastic IP
+- One Elastic IP

 Configuration
 ====